Sharpening with Diamond Grinding Wheels

 Type 2 or Cylinder Wheels and Segments

-The machine will determine the discard size i.e. the down-feed mechanism will keep the wheel from contacting the workpiece.
-WARNING: Always use proper mounting procedures when using this type of product.
-Do not loosen the mount and lower the wheel or segment below the machines designed clamping mechanism, i.e. clamping mechanism must have complete contact with wheel or segment.
-This is a significant cause of wheel/segment breakage.
+The machine will dictate the discard size, i.e. the down-feed mechanism will prevent the wheel from contacting the workpiece.
+WARNING: Always adhere to proper mounting procedures with this type of product.
+Never loosen the mount and lower the wheel or segment below the machine's designed clamping mechanism, as this is a significant cause of wheel/segment breakage.

 Type 5 & 7 (Recessed Wheels)

-Wheels that have recesses CANNOT be worn down to their mounting flanges because the edge of the recess will spall away.
-For Types 5 & 7 recessed wheels, factors such as wheel grit size, application and experience will provide the user with the best answer.
-If you do not know, discard the wheel when you are 1 away from the recess.
+Wheels with recesses cannot be worn down to their mounting flanges, as the edges of the recess may spall away.
+For Types 5 & 7 recessed wheels, factors like wheel grit size, application, and user experience will inform the best approach.
+If uncertainty persists, discard the wheel while still 1/8 inch away from the recess.

 Type 6 & 11 (Portable Cup Wheels)

-Portable cup wheels must be discarded when the machines guard prevents proper grinding.
-In this case, a proper guard will determine discard size by preventing additional grinding on the wheels rim.
-WARNING: Never remove a worn cup wheel from its suitable grinder and use it on an inline grinder or any other machine.
-Never grind on the outer periphery of a cup wheel!
+Portable cup wheels should be discarded when the machine guard inhibits proper grinding.
+In this case, the appropriate guard will determine the discard size by preventing additional grinding on the wheel's rim.
+WARNING: Never remove a worn cup wheel from its grinder and use it on an inline grinder or other machinery.
+Avoid grinding on the outer periphery of a cup wheel!

 Type 6 & 11 (Cup Wheels for Precision Applications i.e. Fixed Based Machines)

-On fixed-based machines with non-portable cup wheels, never allow contact with the back of the cup wheel or allow the mounting flange assembly to contact the workpiece holding fixture.
-WARNING: Maintain a safe distance to prevent accidental contact with the back of the cup or the mounting flange during grinding.
+On fixed-base machines equipped with non-portable cup wheels, prevent contact with the back of the cup wheel or the mounting flange assembly from contacting the workpiece holding fixture.
+WARNING: Maintain a safe distance to avoid unintentional contact with the back of the cup or the mounting flange during grinding.

 Type 27, 29 or Raised Hub Wheels

-As with portable cup wheels, the proper guard for Type 27, 28 or raised hub wheels will often determine the wheel discard size.
-If the application allows the wheel to be worn to a stub, stop grinding before contacting the mounting flanges and do not use the wheels hub to grind.
+Similar to portable cup wheels, Type 27, 28, or raised hub wheels require proper guarding to ascertain the correct discard size.
+If the application allows wearing the wheel to a stub, cease grinding before the mounting flanges make contact, and do not use the wheel's hub for grinding.

 Type 16, 17, 18, 19 and 52 (Cones, Plugs, Mounted Points, and Mounted Wheels)

-These products usually dont require guards and arent mounted between flanges, which allow users to gauge usage duration.
-To avoid spindle contact during grinding, monitor product wear, spindle dimensions, and grit size.
-Discard the product when it is 3/16 inches from the spindle diameter for 36-grit and coarser products and 1/8 inch for 46-grit and finer products.
+These products typically do not require guards and are not mounted between flanges, allowing users to gauge usage duration easily.
+To prevent spindle contact while grinding, monitor product wear, spindle dimensions, and grit size.
+Discard the product when it is 3/16 inches from the spindle diameter for 36-grit and coarser products, and 1/8 inch for 46-grit and finer products.

-If you are looking for more details, kindly visit HTC diamond grinding shoes with 2 segments.
+If you seek additional information, please visit HTC diamond grinding shoes with 2 segments.